alex-pedroza/snailBuddy-support/index.md

 ## Contact the SnailBuddy Team

 Having trouble with SnailBuddy?
-You can reach us by [email](mailto:snailbuddyios@gmail.com) for support!
+Reach us by [email](mailto:snailbuddyios@gmail.com) for support!